Pojbuky

 Pojbuky is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

 Pojbuky lies approximately 19 km north-east of Tábor, 66 km north-east of České Budějovice, and 74 km south-east of Prague.

-Administrative parts
+Administrative division

-Villages of Blatnice, Dolní Světlá and Zadní Lomná are administrative parts of Pojbuky.
+Pojbuky consists of four municipal parts (in brackets population according to the 2021 census):